dphiffer/ccny-web2/week01/README.md

-### Design for the World Wide Web 2
 ## Week 1: Developer Tools
+#### Design for the World Wide Web 2

-Before we begin, please fill out a [student survey](https://docs.google.com/forms/d/1lMjTXflX3SHJvwfyvbkKLXRVmN0XgcdPijFT18zVDFg/edit).
+Before we begin, please fill out the [student survey](https://docs.google.com/forms/d/1lMjTXflX3SHJvwfyvbkKLXRVmN0XgcdPijFT18zVDFg/edit).

-The first developer tool we are going to learn about is GitHub, a popular code sharing and hosting service.
+The first developer tool we are going to learn about is [GitHub](https://github.com/), a popular code sharing and hosting service.
 It has quickly become the dominant tool for collaborating with developers, and for distributing open source code.
 GitHub is also used for [all sorts of stuff](http://www.ted.com/talks/clay_shirky_how_the_internet_will_one_day_transform_government) that has nothing to do with code.

 ### Build a mobile-friendly web page